faceyspacey/tracker-react/README.md

 ## TrackerReact

-This mixin is upgrade to what `ReactMeteorData` offers.
+This mixin is an upgrade to what `ReactMeteorData` offers.
 With it you are no longer required to "freeze" alll your reactivity in a single method.
 Every one of your methods which uses reactive data sources (e.g: `collection.find()` or `Session.get('foo')`) automatically registers its dependencies and is automatically tracked.

 There are a few ways to prevent methods from being reactive, as seen below.